 Along with the Bales, Deon purchased ten acres of land in Meserani, 25 kilometres away from Arusha.
 At the time of his purchase, the entire region was desolate; there was not one piece of greenery to be spotted, but the area did have access to running water.
 With this crucial element, the two friends went on to bring the otherwise dead and lifeless ten acres to life.
 They worked hard on turning the area into lush grassland that flourishes with an abundance of different trees, plants, shrubs and other vegetation.

-Most Popular Tours To Tanzania:
+Our Top Pick of Tours To Tanzania:

 At present, the Meserani Snake Park provides employment for about fifty of the area’s local population.
 The Park supports the community in a variety of different ways, supplying a free medical clinic and a home for orphaned children.
 The Park is also involved in an array of other projects conducted around the community, including constructing new classrooms at a local school, and overseeing the running of an adult education centre.